parcel-bundler/lightningcss/README.md

   - Removing default property sub-values which will be inferred by browsers.
   - Many micro-optimizations, e.g. converting to shorter units, removing unnecessary quotation marks, etc.
 - **Vendor prefixing** – Lightning CSS accepts a list of browser targets, and automatically adds (and removes) vendor prefixes.
+- **Browserslist configuration** – Lightning CSS supports opt-in browserslist configuration discovery to resolve browser targets and integrate with your existing tools and config setup.
 - **Syntax lowering** – Lightning CSS parses modern CSS syntax, and generates more compatible output where needed, based on browser targets.
   - CSS Nesting (draft spec)
   - Custom media queries (draft spec)